 We note that computing the local solutions has an additional cost and recomputing the local solutions may be needed for multiphase flow.
 This, however, is where we can use advances in computing to complement our methodology and maintain high performance.
 Every local problem is independent and is therefore a prime candidate for exploiting the capability of parallel computing inherent in multicore computers (and possibly also the massive parallel capability available in modern graphics cards).
-However, research may still be needed to derive a good load balancing, in particular for problems with many wells.
-Likewise, streamline generation and solving saturation equations along streamlines are naturally parallel tasks and multicore computing has already been harnessed for these tasks in a commercial streamline simulator.
+Streamline generation and solving saturation equations along streamlines are naturally parallel tasks and multicore computing has already been harnessed for these tasks in a commercial streamline simulator.
 This can be particularly useful in fractured reservoir simulation, as considerable time can also be taken by the 1D finite-difference saturation solver owing to the high speed of flow along the streamlines.